Master's Degree Program

 Molecular Biotechnology

 The English-language Master's degree program in Molecular Biotechnology is unique in Austria: the emphases of the Master´s degree program are molecular medicine, human genetics, drug discovery and immunology.
-You will investigate the causes of diseases at the cellular level and learn how to develop new treatments and therapies for them.
+You will investigate the causes of diseases at the cellular level and learn how to develop new treatments and methods for them.
 You will learn about the hot topics of big data, personalized data analysis and data security.
 The degree program is part of a large national and international network at university level.

 Department